 Featuring fertility specialists and oncologists, the resource which is made up of a series of videos also shares the stories of four young women - Shari, Mallory, Kate and Jane - who provide personal insights into their own fertility preservation journey following their breast cancer diagnosis.

-Further information on breast cancer and fertility preservation can be found on BCNA’s My Journey online tool – a free resource designed to provide information tailored to each patient’s individual diagnosis and circumstances.
+Further information on breast cancer and fertility preservation can be found on BCNA’s My Journey – a free resource designed to provide information tailored to each patient’s individual diagnosis and circumstances.

-Health professionals and patients can sign up to our My Journey online tool.
+Health professionals and patients can sign up to BCNA's My Journey.